Fondation Pierre Elliot Trudeau

 Four themes

-The Foundation recognizes that doctoral students often pursue interdisciplinary research projects that fall within the humanities and social sciences, regardless of their department or faculty affiliation.
+The Foundation recognizes that PhD students often pursue interdisciplinary research projects that fall within the humanities and social sciences, regardless of their department or faculty affiliation.
 Applications from fields such as engineering, business, health sciences, or the natural and applied sciences are also welcome, provided the research clearly relates to one or more of the Foundation’s four themes.

 • Human Rights and Dignity